VictorRandomCode/zcpm/README.md

 At this stage, programs which make use of BDOS READSTR (which in turn uses BIOS CONIN) need to be executed using the "--curses=1" flag.
 I hope to make this be less of a speedbump in the future.

-`zcpm` implements CP/M 2.2.
-I did initially target CP/M 3.x, but that was considerably more work, and very little CP/M software is CP/M 3 specific anyway.
+`zcpm` implements CP/M 2.2. `zcpm` did initially target CP/M 3.x, but that was considerably more work, and very little CP/M software needs CP/M 3 anyway.

 The terminal translation code allows a CP/M binary which targets a VT100 "ANSI" terminal to work on any host system which is supported by ncurses.
 This translation is a work in progress...